-The One Health for Humans, Environment, Animals and Livelihoods (HEAL) project applies a One Health (OH) to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.
+The One Health for Humans, Environment, Animals and Livelihoods (HEAL) project applies a One Health approach to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.

 These countries share similar climate, population dynamics, challenges, strong cross-border interactions.
 They also hold strong cultural and historical links.